pdenno/owl-db-tools/README.md

   [#:db{:ident :rdf/type :cardinality :db.cardinality/one :valueType :db.type/keyword}])
 ```

+## To Do

+The library isn't quite a proper clojure library yet:
+(1) it does logging (using timbre), and
+(2) there is not yet a distributed jar file (on clojars).

+Some simplification of the database to a more usable logical structure might be in order.
+For example, I don't think there is any reason to have :temp/ resources.
+I've only eliminated :rdf/List so far.

 ## Disclaimer
 The use of any software or hardware by the project does not imply a recommendation or endorsement by NIST.